Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/avm-issue-triage.md

 1. Create a new issue using the "[Orphaned Module](https://aka.ms/AVM/OrphanedModule)" issue template.
 2. Make sure the "<mark style="background-color:#F4A460;">Status: Module Orphaned 👀</mark>", "<mark style="background-color:#FF0019;color:white;">Needs: Module Owner 📣</mark>" and the "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>" labels are assigned to the issue.
 3. Move the issue into the "`Orphaned`" column on the [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub Project board.
-4. Place an information notice file, called `ORPHANED.md` into the module's root, stating the following:
+4. Place an information notice as per the below guidelines:
+    - In case of a Bicep module, place the information notice in an `ORPHANED.md` file, in the module's root.
+    - In case of a Terraform module, place the information notice in the `README.md` file, in the module's root.

+Include the following text in the information notice:

 {{< expand "➕ Orphaned module notice for module README file" "expand/collapse" open >}}